20 Beginner Line Dances Great to Know! (2024 Update)

 Cupid Shuffle was choreographed by the singer Cupid and created simultaneously with his song The Cupid Shuffle which was recorded in 2006.
 When he set out to create it, it was with the exact intention of creating a line dance classic without genre, that everyone could dance to.
 He came up with the dance in the studio while making up the song.

 That is all history!
-While the song isn’t a country song, this line dance has to be my lead-off, since it’s arguably the most popular and one everyone has danced to (at bars, weddings, schools).
-It is particularly easy since the lyrics tell you what to do next!
+While the song isn’t a country song, this line dance must be first, since it’s arguably the most popular and one everyone has danced to (at bars, weddings, schools).
+It is straightforward since the lyrics tell you what to do next!
 “To the right, to the right, to the right, to the right… To the left, to the left, to the left, to the left… Now kick…” So, no excuses, you can do this!
 It for sure belongs on the list of beginner line dances.
 Download the step sheet if you are still nervous!

 back to top